ladybug-tools/spider-2020/spider-idf-viewer/README.md

 ### Spider IDF Viewer

-The script enables you to open EnergyPlus Input Data Files (IDF) from your computer or via a URL.
+The script enables you to open [EnergyPlus]( https://energyplus.net ) Input Data Files (IDF) from your computer or via a URL.
 Ths script locates all surfaces and windows data and displays them in 3D in your browser.

-* You can rotate, zoom and pan the model by clicking or touching
+* You can rotate, zoom and pan the model by clicking or touching it
-* Clicking on a surface allow you to display parametric data for the surface
+* Clicking on a surface allow you to display data for the surface
-* Gallery menu allows you to load hundreds of demos
+* Sample files menu allows you to load hundreds of EnergyPlus demo files

 ### [EnergyPlus]( https://energyplus.net/ )